 Initial undesirable results for depletion of interconnected surface water were developed for this GSP due to data gaps.
 These interim undesirable results mirror those established for chronic lowering of groundwater elevations.
 Therefore, undesirable results will occur when 25% of groundwater elevations measured at RMS wells drop below the associated threshold during two (2) consecutive years in the Upper Aquifer.
-If the water year is dry or critically dry, then levels below the MTs are not undesirable if groundwater management allows for recovery in average or wetter years.

-3.4.2 Potential Effects on the Beneficial Users of Groundwater
+Potential Effects on the Beneficial Users of Groundwater